almibe/ligature-specification/ligature.md

 For example with named graphs blank nodes are shared across graphs in a dataset, but in datasets blank nodes are unique to their dataset.

 ### Statement
-A Statement is tuple of an Entity, an Attribute, a Value, and a Context.
+A Statement is tuple of an Entity, an Attribute, and a Value.
 A Value can be either an Entity or a Literal.
-A Context is an Entity that uniquely identifies a Statement within a Dataset.

 ### Identifiers